Why Should You Try This Recipe?

 - Preheat and prep.
 Ten minutes before the soaking time ends, preheat the oven to 325 °F. Spray a 9X13 inch baking dish with oil.

 - Transfer.
-Transfer the challah pumpkin mixture into the prepared baking dish.
-Spread it evenly using the back of a spatula.
+Transfer the challah pumpkin mixture into the greased baking dish.
+Spread it using the back of a spatula to make sure that it is in an even layer.
 Sprinkle with a few tablespoons of pecans, if using.

 - Bake!
 Bake for 50 to 55 minutes.
-Let it cool for 15 minutes and serve while it is still warm.
+Let it cool for 15 minutes on a wire rack and serve while it is still warm or at room temperature.

 This pumpkin dessert recipe is so delicious, like you-can’t-stop-eating-it delicious.